About:

 Lost Wax Casting:

 To create pieces (majority of my animals), I hand carve a wax model, which is then cast into metal using the lost wax method.
 This approach allows me to achieve intricate and detailed forms with a range of surface finishes.
 I rely on a variety of hand tools, including a hand saw, a foredom rotary tools (similar to a dremel but with a more refined handpiece and variable speed pedal) complemented by an array of bits for use with the foredom and a wax pen with variable temperature setting for precision melting and manipulation of the wax.
+These pieces are primarily cast in yellow, red, and white brass.

 Fabrication: